Tyrvaya is a prescription nasal spray used to treat the signs and symptoms of dry eye disease

 Tyrvaya is a prescription nasal spray used to treat the signs and symptoms of dry eye disease.

-For additional safety information, click here for Patient Information and the Instructions for Use and discuss with your doctor.
+For additional safety information, click here for Prescribing Information and the Instructions for Use and discuss with your doctor.

 What are the possible side effects of Tyrvaya?